darwinia-network/bridger/task/task-darwinia-ethereum/docs/Guide.md

 1. `./target/release/bridger server`
    it may take a while to run all services if the network is not good. this will run all services except the darwinia and ethereum subscribe services.
 These two services should be started manually.

+Note: There are 6 sub services for now.
+Only 4 of them are automatically started, other 2 sub services require to set start `block_number` params.
+Due to [KV db enhancement issue](https://github.com/darwinia-network/bridger/pull/214), this has to be done using following cli.

 2. Open another shell